Dan-DH/Dan-DH/README.md

 I came into contact with the world of programming in an effort to automate some of the repetitive tasks my colleagues and I were facing.

-The coding bug bit me hard and I realized that I would much rather spend my time creating interactive, beautiful and useful sites.
+The coding bug bit me hard and I realized that I would much rather spend my time creating cool interactive stuff.